don-tnowe/godot-resources-as-sheets-plugin/README.md

 - Select multiple cells in one column (Shift/Ctrl+Click) to edit them in the Inspector simultaneously.
 - Multi-cell text editing (visible cursor not included, unfortunately)
 - Copy-paste Text into Cells (one line, one cell)
-- Special mass operations for some datatypes (rotate color hues/adjust sat/val/RGB, multiply/add numbers...)
+- Special mass operations for some datatypes
+    - Multiply/add numbers
+    - Rotate color hues/adjust sat/val/RGB
+    - Chop texture into atlas, assign results to each selected resource
 - Sort entries by column
 - Search by evaluating GDScript expression
 - Row stylization (color-type cells change look of the row until next color-type)